 Brian Estes is Co-owner and Partnerships Director at LINC Malt, the Spokane Valley, Washington malting operation managed by the LINC (Local Inland Northwest Cooperative).
 A lifelong Eastern Washingtonian, Brian joined the Cooperative in 2017, first supporting the regional growth of its wholesale distribution enterprise, LINC Foods.
 Coinciding with an expansion of malt production in 2019, Brian has focused his work on building partnerships across the malting supply chain.
 He holds a special passion for building direct relationships between the farmers behind LINC’s malted grains and the brewers and distillers using them.
 Brian and his wife Sophie live in Spokane, an excellent place to call home and an easy jumping-off point for the endless fun to be discovered across the Inland Northwest.

-Secretary: Curtis Davenport, Admiral Maltings
+Treasurer: Curtis Davenport, Admiral Maltings

 Curtis Davenport co-founded Admiral Maltings in 2017 with Ron Silberstein and Dave McLean and is Admiral’s Head Maltster.
 Prior to opening Admiral, Curtis grew organic fruits, vegetables, barley, and wheat in Santa Barbara County, CA. Curtis began floor malting inside a converted shipping container in 2013 and has been a member of the Craft Maltster’s Guild ever since.
 Curtis and his wife, Maddie, live in Oakland, where they like to ride bikes, make wine, and eat pizza with friends.